-Arab Academy has an online Arabic Language course for everyone!
+Arab Academy has an Arabic online course for everyone!

-We boast the most extensive library of online Quranic Arabic and Arabic language courses available anywhere in the world.
+We boast the most extensive library of online Arabic language courses available anywhere in the world.
 Since 1999, when Arab Academy was launched as the first online Arabic language service, our expert Arabic teachers have developed over 150 Arabic and Quranic Arabic courses to cater to students of all age groups, language levels, and areas of interest.
-Each course comprises lessons with activities and games that cover the following language skills: listening, reading, structure, and writing.
+Each course comprises lessons with activities and games that cover the following language skills: listening, speaking, reading, structure, and writing.
+Our program has been proven to be an effective and engaging way to learn Arabic online.

 Even beginners in Arabic can work their way up to fluency

-When joining Arab Academy, you choose an Arabic language course-track: Modern Standard Arabic, Colloquial Arabic, Quranic Arabic or Islamic Arabic.
+When you get started with Arab Academy, you choose an Arabic language course-track: Modern Standard Arabic, Colloquial Arabic, Quranic Arabic or Islamic Arabic.
 Once you select a course-track, you can progress through as many Arabic lessons as you like, from novice all the way to the most advanced levels.

 Students become conversational quickly

-Arab Academy’s online Arabic lessons provide students with a truly comprehensive experience, similar to an actual Arabic language immersion program.
-Our online Arabic courses follow a communicative approach methodology, are highly interactive, and allow you to work on your functional language abilities at your own pace and location.
-Hence, you will become fluent in Arabic quickly and conveniently.
+Arab Academy’s online Arabic courses provide students with a truly comprehensive experience, similar to an actual Arabic language immersion program.
+These courses follow a communicative approach methodology, are highly interactive, and allow you to work on your functional language abilities at your own pace and access all our Arabic lessons online in the comfort of your own home.
+This way, you will become fluent in Arabic quickly and conveniently.

 Modern Standard Arabic